Emacs is a free software text editor, extensible via the programming language Emacs Lisp

 (add-hook 'javascript-mode-hook 'my-setup-dap-node)

-Verify that installation worked out
+Verify that installation worked

 A recuring bug during dap-node-setup is that Microsoft server hosting this tarball respond with 429 HTTP error code (request rate limit exceeded)